Considering whether to offload your photogrammetric processing with Propeller or self-process your drone data? Here’s five questions to think about:

 Most workflows integrate position and orientation system (POS) data, ground control points (GCPs), and drone images to produce the finished, measurable output.
 The output typically takes the form of a 3D map, and the act of synthesizing those three parts is called photogrammetry.

 We’ve made it possible to offload the data processing burden that comes with photogrammetry.
-Without having to worry about when (or if) you’ll have actionable data to work with, you’re able to track progress, track inventory, and manage your material movement the way you’ve always wanted.
+No more worrying about when (or if) you’ll have actionable data to work with.
+You’ll be able to track progress, track inventory, and manage your material movement the way you’ve always wanted.

 Here are some questions to ask yourself when considering whether to self-process with software vendors like Metashape or have Propeller do the processing work for you.